 Both your organisations have such a strong focus on ethics and culture.
 Can you share what was the motivation behind this and how has this culture/ethos impacted the business?

-Sustainability is at the core of both organizations.
+Sustainability is at the core of both organisations.
 However, many businesses find being sustainable challenging and costly.
 What would your advice be to them?

 Today your customers will look favourably on conscious sourcing but soon it will be the norm, if you are not starting that journey I believe you’ll fall behind.